One unit of credit equals four semester hours.

 GEO 105 Introduction to Atmospheric Science

-Study of the major characteristics, patterns, and processes of dynamic change that distinguish the Earth's weather and climate and its related influence on the biosphere.
+Study of the major characteristics, patterns and processes of dynamic change that distinguish the Earth’s weather and climate and its related influence on the biosphere.
 Topics include: solar and earth radiation, air temperature, air pressure and winds, precipitation, air masses and fronts, circulation patterns, severe weather occurrences, storms and climate.
-The impact of human technology on weather and climate and the biosphere is discussed as a major social and ethical issue.
+The impact of human technology on weather and climate and biosphere is discussed as a major social and ethical issue.
 Includes laboratory with required materials fee.
 Also offered in online format.

 GEO 111 Regional Study of the Modern Industrial World